 Throughout the process, make a habit of checking in and measuring progress.
 Keep an eye on user adoption rates and ask for feedback regularly.
 Are reps using the key features?
 Are they running into any roadblocks?
 By monitoring engagement and listening to your team, you can make small adjustments along the way and ensure the platform is having a real impact on their performance and your bottom line.

-How to Measure Your Platform's Success
+Is Your Sales Engagement Platform Working?
+How to Measure Success

 Once you’ve rolled out a new sales engagement platform, the real work begins: making sure it’s actually helping your team sell more.
 It’s not enough to just have the tool; you need to track its impact on your bottom line.
 Measuring success isn't just about justifying the cost—it's about understanding what’s working, what isn’t, and how you can coach your team to get the most out of your new investment.